 Health Sciences Assistant Clinical Director, Department of Psychiatry and Behavioral Sciences

 Education Core Co-Investigator

 Associate Professor in the Department of Psychiatry and Behavioral Sciences.
 He is an internist-psychiatrist by training and has expertise in neuropsychiatry, geriatric psychiatry, and Post-acute/Long-term Care Medicine.
-He is the Associate Director of the Outreach and Recruitment Core at the UCD ADC.
+He is the Associate Director of the Outreach and Recruitment Core at the UC Davis ADRC.
 His active grants include a Behavioral Health Center of Excellent grant from the State of California to study telepsychiatry in skilled nursing facilities and a training grant on providing integrated behavioral health and primary care training to primary care providers and residents.